kumar-sudo-a/user-registration-rest/README.md

 # user-registration-rest
-Created 4 Endpoints to perform CRUD operations.
+User Registration Rest Service provides 4 Endpoints to perform CRUD operations.

-GET - /getAllUsers
+GET - /getAllUsers This Endpoint is used to GET all the registered users on a successful login.

-POST - /registerUser
+POST - /registerUser This Endpoint is called while User Registration.

-POST - /loginUser
+POST - /loginUser This Endpoint is called when the user submits the Login User action.

-DELETE - /deleteUser
+DELETE - /deleteUser To Delete the User.